Dublin statistics for the full year 2021 were not available by the time of publication of the report.

 According to the Council of State, the State Secretary may rely on the information in Eurodac when establishing which Member State is responsible for handling the asylum request.
 It is up to the asylum seeker to demonstrate that the registration is incorrect.
 In addition to a match in the Eurodac system or a prior application, other information, such as an original visa supplied by another Member State or statements from the asylum seeker regarding family members or his or her travel route, may result in a Dublin claim.

 In case an unaccompanied child has a family member legally residing in another Member State, the IND assumes this country as responsible for the application.
 However, in specific cases this approach has been found incompatible with the best interests of the child.
-According to the Council of State, it cannot always be assumed that being with a family member outweighs all other circumstances.
-The Council of State made clear that the IND may not, with reference to the principle of mutual trust, assume without further investigation that the Swedish authorities, in agreeing to the takeover request, have investigated whether this takeover is in the best interests of the child.
+According to the Council of State, it cannot always be assumed that being with a family member outweighs all other interests.
+The Council of State made clear that the IND may not, with reference to the principle of mutual trust, assume without further investigation that the authorities of the other Member State have investigated whether this takeover is in the best interests of the child.
 In these cases, reference has been made to Article 6 of the Dublin Regulation and Work Instruction 2019/8.
 In the situation that a minor is accompanied by a family member, the Council of State made clear that the phrase “family member legally residing in another Member State,” as in Article 8 of the Dublin Regulation, does not refer to the situation after a possible Dublin transfer.

 Dutch policy only clarifies how family links are assessed with regard to unaccompanied children.
 In such cases, where possible, the IND uses DNA tests.
 If this option is not available, for example due to family links not being biological, the IND assesses family ties with identifying questions.
 When an applicant has not mentioned his or her family members during the interview conducted at the start of the asylum procedure, this can be used against the family members when they wish to invoke the family unity criteria in Articles 8-11 of the Regulation.
 In general, jurisprudence shows that documents are required in order for the IND to establish a family relationship or a marital bond.
 However, even without official documents having been produced, there may be cause for the State Secretary to investigate whether family unity and a stable relationship exist.
 Family unity can also be established from circumstantial evidence.